 Object Oriented Frameworks

-class, I sketched the creation of a calculator framework.
-That
+class, I sketched the creation of a tiny calculator framework.
+The

-ideas you need to apply to create a framework with a few classes are
+ideas I covered in class to apply to create a framework with a few classes are

 the same for many, so be grateful that the application itself is small.

 You'll have plenty of problems to address.
 Frankly, there